navruzk/object_detection_info_finder/README.md

 ### Prerequisites

-Basic knowledge of tensorflow pretrained models in order to be able to change and make the detector more robust.
+Basic knowledge of tensorflow pretrained models is needed in order to be able to change and make the detector more robust.

 ### Installing